Powerlearnproject/se-day1-assignment-daretechie/README.md

 **Answer:**
 Challenges are Changing Requirements, Tight Deadlines, Technical Debt.
-Ways to overcome these challenges aree Communication, adopting of Agile methodologies, prioritization of tasks
+Ways to overcome these challenges are Communication, adopting Agile methodologies, prioritization of tasks

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 **Answer:**
 *Unit Testing:* it involve testing of a component part of a software.
-*Integration Testing:* It involve testing of interactions between different components *System Testing:* It is testing of the whole system.
+*Integration Testing:* It involves testing of interactions between different components *System Testing:* It is testing of the whole system.
-*Acceptance Testing:* this testing ensure the software meet user requirement.
+*Acceptance Testing:* this testing ensures the software meets user requirements.

-Testing ensure specified quality standard of a software.
+Testing ensures specified quality standards of software.